Atvaark/BinderTool/README.md

 ## Examples

 Unpacking an encrypted bdt file.
-This requires the corresponding KeyCode.pem and Ebl.bhd files to be in the same folder.
+This requires the corresponding .bhd files to be in the same folder.
 ```
-BinderTool GameDataEbl.bdt
+BinderTool Data1.bdt
 ```

 Unpacking an unencrypted bdt file.
 This requires the corresponding bhd file to be in the same folder.